 The screen reader can then read the whole document by speaking the

-field on each AccessibilityNode
+text field on each AccessibilityNode.

 class Browser: